- Application Info

 NSF Fellowship | Exoplanet Dynamics | Advisor: Fred Adams

 PhD Research: The burgeoning field of exoplanets has resulted in the discovery of nearly ten thousand planets around distant stars via a variety of observational methods (radial velocities, transit photometry, microlensing, direct imaging).
 This growing population of planets presents a statement on the current state of these systems, but it remains a largely open question both how these individual systems formed and what exactly are the specific mechanisms that dictate their evolution.
-Juliette Becker attacks this problem with a combination of observational and theoretical methods, using data as an inspiration for a more general dynamical analysis of planetary orbits.
-Currently, Becker is using Laplace-Lagrange secular theory to predict the excitation of inclination in tightly packed, multi-planet systems, with the aim to better understand the multi-planet Kepler sample.
+During her time at the University of Michigan, Juliette Becker attacked this problem with a combination of observational and theoretical methods, using data as an inspiration for a more general dynamical analysis of planetary orbits.
+Becker used Laplace-Lagrange secular theory to predict the excitation of inclination in tightly packed, multi-planet systems, with the aim to better understand the multi-planet Kepler sample.

 Faculty Access: “It’s a very positive, welcoming department.
 The faculty-to-student ratio is amazing.
 You can really interact with all of the faculty.
 They are accessible and actually have time to have discussions and answer questions for you.”